kazurayam/data-url-in-katalon-studio/README.md

 ![1_want_to_see_this](docs/images/1_want_to_see_this.png)

-But when they execute the above test case script, they will see following result, which is obviously disappointing:
+But when they execute the above test case script in Katalon Studio v7.9.1, they will see following result, which is obviously disappointing:

 ![2_actually_seen](docs/images/2_actually_seen.png)